 Sleep over the open water on a platform campsite in the Okefenokee National Wildlife Refuge.
 Photo of Cedar Hammock Canoe Shelter by @thegeorgiaphotographyfanatic

-Bucket List Adventure: Camping in the Okefenokee Swamp
+One-of-A-Kind Adventure: Camping in the Okefenokee Swamp

 Follow these tips for planning a truly unique overnight experience in one of Georgia's most remote destinations.